steven2596/t-metro/README.md

 # T-Metro
 T-Metro is an e-commerce website which sells physical music albums and merchandises of the artist TWICE.
-It showcases features such as user registration, product search with filter and sorting, shopping cart, checkout, payment, etc.
+It showcases features such as user registration, product search with filter and sorting, shopping cart, checkout, payment, etc. Online payment is handled by backend server.

 Technologies used: React, Redux, Node, Express, Firebase, Firestore, Stripe API